layumi/Person_reID_baseline_pytorch/tutorial/Answers_to_Quick_Questions.md

 -	The dimension of the outputs is batchsize * 751.
 Why?

-The output is the probablity of the samples over all classes.
+The output is the probability of the samples over all classes.
 The class number of training samples in Market-1501 is 751.

 -	Why we flip the test image horizontally when testing?
 How to fliplr in pytorch?